secretflow/spu/docs/development/psi_protocol_intro.rst

 <https://eprint.iacr.org/2019/241.pdf>`_ However those protocols are expensive
 in terms of efficiency.

-DP-PSI is a way of utilising the up-sampling and sub-sampling mechanism to add calibrated noises to the PSI results, without revealing its concise value.
+DP-PSI is a way of utilizing the up-sampling and sub-sampling mechanism to add calibrated noises to the PSI results, without revealing its concise value.

 The protocol is listed below, assume Alice has a (hashed and shuffled) set